|International Coastal Cleanup||September 17, 2016|

-On April 23rd, low tide will occur around 8:17 a.m. (-0.33 ft.).
-High tide will occur around 2:28 p.m. (+7.14 ft.).
+On September 17th, low tide on the outer coast will occur around 7:30 a.m. and around 10 a.m. on the Strait beaches.
+High tide on the outer coast will occur around 2 p.m. and around 4 p.m. on the Strait beaches.
+The tides vary greatly from the outer coast to the Strait of Juan de Fuca, it’s good to check out your specific beach to ensure you are well prepared.
 Check the weather forecast for the coast and plan your clothing and supplies accordingly.
 It’s a good idea to have layers that help protect you from water, wind, and cold.
 For more information about safety, clothing, tools, lodging, and dogs, see our Frequently Asked Questions page.
-For directions or questions about your beach, refer to your beach signup page or contact your beach coordinator (listed on the signup page).

 Please check in before beginning any cleanup activities.
 On-site registration, orientation, and instructions will be provided upon arrival.
 All volunteers must register and sign a State Parks volunteer timesheet.
-Check-in will be at Cape Disappointment State Park office or the Long Beach Visitor's Bureau, from 9:00 a.m until 11 a.m.
+Check-in will be at Cape Disappointment State Park office, from 8:00 a.m until 11 a.m.

 If you would like to take recyclables back home with you, please do.
 However, please be aware that most recycling companies will not accept highly degraded items or anything filled with wet sand or other beach muck.
 They only want the really clean household stuff like yogurt cups and plastic water bottles.
 If you take any debris back with you, be sure to bag it up tightly (stinky), keep it away from curious kids and dogs (messy), and don’t take any sharp items (safety hazard – ouch!).